 Late in the year, an inquest into the cause of her death was held.
 It reached no conclusion.

-Peters was said to have a nervous breakdown after she died.
+Peters reportedly had a nervous breakdown after she died.
 Two of his sons, John and Alanson, died of polio in 1932.
 Another son, Bradford, died in a car crash in 1933.
 Andrew Peters died of pneumonia on June 26, 1938.

-The story of Starr Faithfull was famously retold in the 1935 John O’Hara novel Butterfield 8, which was made into an Academy Award winning film starring Elizabeth Taylor.
+The 1935 John O’Hara novel Butterfield 8 famously retold the story of Starr Faithful, as did the Academy Award winning film starring Elizabeth Taylor.